-South Korea's taxi drivers protest against plans for carpool service
+Thousands of Seoul taxi-drivers rally against plans for carpool service

 In 2015, San Francisco-based Uber had to halt Uber X, a ride-hailing service using private cars in South Korea, in the face of opposition from taxi drivers and a lawsuit.

-Last year, the Seoul city government demanded a police inquiry into whether the Poolus, the country’s top carpool startup, violated the transport law.
+Last year, the Seoul city government demanded a police inquiry into whether Poolus, the country’s top carpool startup, violated the transport law.

 Reporting by Haejin Choi and Hyunjoo Jin; Editing by Clarence Fernandez